OogieOrange/review-page/README.md

 ## Testing

-+ Static files not loading on heroku:

-- Deployment to heroku failed due to staic files failing to load (etag Error).
-+ Was solved by runing the command ```python3 manage.py collectstatic``` and adding the *X_FRAME_OPTIONS* key with *'SAMEORIGIN'* as value.

 + Django error message after adding comment form:
     - When adding the comment function crispy did not want to load.
-+ The problem was found to be that the wrong version of crispy was installed, and so it was uninstalled and the right version installed in it's place.
+    - The problem was found to be that the wrong version of crispy was installed, and so it was uninstalled and the right version installed in it's place.

 + Submit multiple comments:
     - When adding the function to edit comments the comment model was edited to create a unique id for each one.
 But this did not work and resulted in an inability to comment (as the id for the comments were the same).
-+ This was solved by simply reverting back to the models default id method.
+    - This was solved by simply reverting back to the models default id method.

+- Static files not loading on heroku:
+    - Deployment to heroku failed due to staic files failing to load (etag Error).
+    - Was solved by runing the command ```python3 manage.py collectstatic``` and adding the *X_FRAME_OPTIONS* key with *'SAMEORIGIN'* as value.

++ Two head elements loading:
+    - When validating the HTML code it came to ligth that two head elements were loading on the site.
+One of them the correct head and one a cropped vertion placed in the body element.
+    - The problem was found to be the diacritical mark " ` " somehow placed after a link in the head element in the base.html file, and was solved by removing it.

++ Url path not loading correctly:
+    - When adding the bug report page, the url for the review details page was interfering with the one for the bug report.
+    - The problem was the url for the bug report page being underneath the review details page url using ```<slug:slug>``` as the path.
+This was solved by moving the bug report page url to be over the review details page url.
+And was further prevented by changing the review details page url path to be ```review/<slug:slug>```, this being more unique.

++ Admin not being able to delete bug reports:
+    - When testing the admin side of the bug reports, it was found that trying to delete bug reports was throwing an error.
+    - The cause was a empty return for ```__str__``` that had been misseed.
+Filling in the return fixed the issue.

 | User story testing  | Does the functionality exist?  | If not why? |